juanacopello/juanacopello/README.md

 ### Hi there 👋

 My name is Juana Copello.

 :female_detective: I am a Journalist and I currently work at LA NACION in Buenos Aires, Argentina.

 :woman_technologist: I’m interested in how Media, Design and Technology come together with journalism to generate a quality product for readers.

-I am currently learning to code: I have basic and intermediate knowledge about HTML, CSS and JavaScript, you can see the different projects I have worked on.
+:technologist:	I am currently learning to code: I have basic and intermediate knowledge about HTML, CSS and JavaScript, you can see the different projects I have worked on.
 I am now starting to learn React.js

 :paintbrush:	I am also learning about UX/UI Design, hoping to apply my knowledge to News Applications.